 Campers love getting mail while they are at camp and it is important that parents send a letter to their child at least once each week.
-Mail is delivered every day after lunch and kids love hearing their name called by the mail man.
+Mail is delivered every day after lunch and kids love hearing their name called by whoever is delivery mail that day.
 Parents may also send care packages to camp, however we do ask that no food or beverage products are included in any mail that campers receive.
 Parents can also use the email service to easily send mail to their camper, you can do this through your CampInTouch account.

 Contacting camp while your child is here

-On check-in day you will meet your camper’s village director.
-If you want to check in and see how things are going, or if you need to pass a message on to your camper, the village director is the best person to call.
+On check-in day you will meet your camper’s Village Director.
+If you want to touch base and see how things are going, or if you need to pass a message on to your camper, the Village Director is the best person to call.
 You can reach them by calling our office at (860) 526-9529.
 Coming to camp and ‘unplugging’ is awesome for kids.
 Campers must leave their cell phones at home.
 Any cells phones that are discovered at camp will remain safely in the office until check-out day.

 Homesickness at camp

 Missing home is a natural feeling and our counselors and staff are here to help.
 Camp is a safe place, and getting over homesickness is an important part of the camp experience.
 It helps campers build their self-esteem and develop a sense of independence.
-Our caring staff help campers understand it is possible to feel two different things at once, and that it is ok to miss home while enjoying all the fun new activities they are trying and friends they are making.
+Our caring staff help campers understand it is possible to feel two different things at once, and that it is okay to miss home while enjoying all the fun new activities they are trying and friends they are making.

 The staff will work with each individual child throughout their stay at camp and will keep you informed of any concerns that they have about the overall health of your child.